dakom/shipyard-scenegraph/README.md

 # How to use

 There are robust examples in the tests.
-The live demo is purposefully kept to a minimum, rather than eyecandy, in order to make it easy to learn from too.
+The [live demo](https://dakom.github.io/shipyard-scenegraph) is purposefully kept to a minimum 2d example, rather than eyecandy, in order to make it easy to learn from too.

 In all cases: